Visit

 Soil and Crop Science Careers

 Agriculture is more than farming; it also includes crop consulting, soil science and agricultural education.
-A wide variety of agriculture career opportunities contribute to feeding communities safely and effectively.
+A variety of agriculture career opportunities contribute to feeding communities safely and effectively.
 You can apply an associate degree or certificate from Aims to a career in agriculture right away or transfer to complete your bachelor’s degree at a four-year school.
 Earning a plant and soil sciences degree prepares you for a range of farming and agricultural positions.

 Soil and Crop Sciences Faculty and Staff